smnookin/smnookin.github.io/_posts/2014-10-13-we-need-to-stop-letting-women-off-the-hook-for-domestic-violence.md

 ---

 ![](http://i57.tinypic.com/14m4a3n.jpg)
-_Hope Solo (in black jersey) with young soccer players at a Boston Breakers game.
-(JenniferEvans via Flickr/Compfight)_

 Elevators have been making the news a lot this year.
 In May, a video showed Solange Knowles attacking her brother-in-law, Jay-Z, in the elevator of a New York City hotel.
 Then, in September, a video revealed Superbowl-winning running back Ray Rice beating his now-wife, Janay, unconscious in an Atlantic City casino elevator.
 Though the two swanky elevators both contained domestic violence, the world’s reactions to the two incidents couldn’t be more different.